Ollie-HB/Ollie-HB/README.md

 **Ambitious about Autism** (Nov 2019 - June 2022)
 *Trust Fundraiser*

 - Responsible for managing a large portfolio of Trust and Foundation donor relationships, remaining on top of numerous competing deadlines.
-The value of my portfolio was raised each year as I exceeded my targets, eventually overseeing a donor pool that brought in approximately £100,000 per year.
+The value of my portfolio was raised each year as I exceeded my targets, eventually overseeing a donor pool worth approximately £100,000 per year.
 -I wrote bespoke fundraising bids (ranging from £1000-£25,000) and reports for high-value clients.
-This involved liaising with project delivery teams, our finance department and external Grants Managers to ensure our fundraising product met donor's needs, showcased the fantastic work of the charity and enabled accurate and consistent reporting upon a grants conclusion.
+This involved liaising with project delivery teams, our finance department and external Grants Managers to ensure our fundraising product met donor's needs, showcased the fantastic work of the charity and enabled accurate and consistent reporting upon a grant's conclusion.
 - Undertook extensive prospect reserach to identify income growth potential, which involved managing two Prospect Research volunteers, planning their workload to achieve maximum benefit for the charity.
 - I was Project Manager for all small-to-medium sized projects across the three schools in our education network - this meant working closely with school staff, contractors and Heads of Department across fundraising and finance to ensure our projects and services ran smoothly, deadlines were met and budgets were adhered to.
 - I recieved an award for Outstanding Contribution to the charity in my first year, thanks to my successful application for two Sunshine Coach minibuses for TreeHouse School (worth £80,000+), and during my two years at the charity, I a proud to say that I raised over £225,000.
-- Data management?

 **Albion Primary School** (Aug 2018 – Nov 2019)
 *Special Educational Needs Support Staff*
 - Working with autistic and special needs children, assisting them socially, academically and emotionally in all aspects of daily school life.
-- Planned individually tailored lessons in co-ordination with the class teacher and SENCO, and conducte these lessons, focusing on speech and language development, basic
-Maths and English and empathetic and social behaviours.
+- Planned individually tailored lessons in co-ordination with the class teacher and Special Educational Needs Coordinator, and conducted these lessons, focusing on speech and language development, basic Maths and English, and empathetic and social behaviours.
 - I led group sessions for a small class of autistic children, where we practiced sharing, showing restraint and playing together, utilising a range of sensory equipment to engage the children’s attention.

 **Sugarman Group** (Nov 2017 – Aug 2018)